gnaprs/scviz/paper/paper.md

 # Statement of need
 Although general-purpose data analysis frameworks such as `scanpy` [@SCANPY:2018] and the broader `scverse` ecosystem have become indispensable for single-cell transcriptomics, comparable tools for proteomics remain limited.
 Existing proteomics software often focuses on specialized tasks (e.g., peptide identification or spectrum assignment) and does not provide a unified framework for downstream analysis of peptide- and protein-level data within single-cell and spatial contexts. `scviz` is designed to address these gaps by offering an integrated system for the complete proteomics workflow, from raw peptide-level evidence to protein-level summaries and biological interpretation.
 The package is intended for computational biologists and proteomics researchers working with low-input or single-cell datasets.
-The package is designed to support the complete analysis pipeline, extending from raw peptide-level data → protein-level summaries → biological interpretation (e.g., differential expression, enrichment analysis, network analysis).
+The package is designed to support the complete analysis pipeline, extending from raw peptide-level data to protein-level summaries, and biological interpretation (e.g., differential expression, enrichment analysis, network analysis).

 At the core of scviz is the `pAnnData` class, an `AnnData`-affiliated data structure specialized for proteomics.
 It organizes peptide (`.pep`) and protein (`.prot`) `AnnData` objects together with supporting attributes such as `.summary`, `.metadata`, `.rs` matrices (protein–peptide relationships), and `.stats`.
 This design allows users to move flexibly between peptide- and protein-level perspectives, while preserving compatibility with established Python libraries for data science and visualization.